 While Corporate Social Responsibility (CSR) has no effect on firm value in Malaysian pharmaceutical companies, hypothesis h2a is rejected.
 This study is in line with research conducted by (Verado and Kurniawati 2021), (Alvionita, et al 2021), and (Anwar et al. 2021), but this research is inversely proportional to the research conducted by (S novita, et al2019), and (Andreas and Adiputra 2019).
-It can be said that companies are less concerned about environmental and social factors around the company, as evidenced by one of the results of research found that the disclosure of CSR activities in Asiais still lower than the disclosure of CSR activities in America and Europe, the reasons are, firstly, CSR activities will increase additional burdens for companies and eliminate profit opportunities for companies by (Muliate et al. 2021).
+It can be said that companies are less concerned about environmental and social factors around the company, as evidenced by one of the results of research found that the disclosure of CSR activities in Asiais still lower than the disclosure of CSR activities in Asiais still lower than the disclosure of et al. 2021).
 Second, the costs incurred for CSR activities will be proportional to the profits that will be generated by the company due to the efficiency gains caused by the costs of CSR activities.
 Research on Malaysian pharmacy does not support the legitimacy theory because in carrying out the social contract between the company and the community, the company does not adjust to the prevailing values and norms.
 In the community so that the responsibilities carried out do not run in harmony.
 In addition to stakeholder theory, because the company is only required to focus more on finances in order to fulfill the wishes of investors by providing satisfactory profits, but the company is negligent or less than optimal in being responsible for carrying out social activities in the surrounding community (Anastasia and Tjdanrasa 2022).

-Profitability Can Moderate the Effect of Corporate Social Responsibility (CSR) on firm value of Indonesian Pharmaceutical
+Profitability Can Moderate the Effect of Corporate Social Responsibility (CSR) on firm valueof Indonesian Pharmaceutical